Case Study: Using Whereby's Browser SDK with React Hooks to Build a Telehealth App

 ```

 This enables us to send chat messages.
 However, you might notice a bug: whenever we type in the input field, the whole component re-renders, causing a flash on the video feeds.
 This happens because all the state is contained within the same component, causing it to re-render whenever a value changes.
-We can fix that easily by extracting the chat input in to a separate component.
+We can fix that easily by extracting the chat input into a separate component.
 Let's create a new file called `ChatInput.tsx` and move the code there:

 ```tsx